-Cost of services as a percentage of revenues was 50.9% for the nine months ended September 30, 2023, compared to 50.4% for the nine months ended September 30, 2022.
-The cost of services percentage of revenues for the nine months ended September 30, 2023 was impacted by increases in certain third-party data costs due to variation in customer ordering mix.
+Cost of services as a percentage of revenues was 50.9% 51.5% for the nine three months ended September 30, 2023 March 31, 2024, compared to 50.4% 51.9% for the nine three months ended September 30, 2022 March 31, 2023.
+The cost of services percentage of revenues for the nine months ended September 30, 2023 first quarter of 2024 was impacted by increases in certain third-party data costs due to variation in customer ordering mix.
 This increase was partially offset by cost savings from the Company's continued implementation of automation and other process efficiencies, as well as certain cost savings actions taken by the Company.
+These decreases were partially offset by slight increases in certain third-party data costs, primarily due to variation in customer ordering mix.